chiachunfu/speech/README.md

      ```
      grep "op: " PATH/TO/mygraph.txt | sort | uniq | sed -E 's/^.+"(.+)".?$/\1/g'
      ```
      in your terminal.
-Next, let's edit the BUILD file by adding the missing ops into the 'android_extended_ops_group1' or 'android_extended_ops_group2' in the Android libraries section.
+Next, edit the BUILD file by adding the missing ops into the 'android_extended_ops_group1' or 'android_extended_ops_group2' in the Android libraries section.
 You can also make the .so file smaller by removing unneeded ops.
 Now, run:
      ```
      bazel build -c opt //tensorflow/contrib/android:libtensorflow_inference.so \
      --crosstool_top=//external:android/crosstool \